csmangum/AgentMeaning/Design.md

 # **System Design Overview**

-Our system is built not as a linear data pipeline, but as a **closed-loop transformation mechanism**, where structured agent states can be encoded, abstracted, compressed, and then regenerated—all while preserving their functional and semantic integrity.
+Our system is built not as a linear data pipeline, but as a **closed-loop transformation mechanism**—a living compression ecology where structured agent states can be encoded, abstracted, compressed, and then regenerated—all while preserving their functional and semantic integrity.

 Each layer of this system plays the role of an **algorithmic organ**: a specialized component that transforms the representation of the agent state, passing it along to the next, until the full cycle completes.
 Together, these transformations form a **representational arc**—from symbolic form to geometric abstraction, to minimal essence, and back to symbol again.